prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 This step is totally the same as for pure [MAX integration](https://dash.applovin.com/documentation/mediation/ios/getting-started/interstitials).
 You don't have to make any modifications here.

-#### Step 2: Create MAXMediationBannerUtils
+#### Step 2: Create MAXMediationInterstitialUtils

-The `MAXMediationBannerUtils` is a helper class, wich performs certain utilty work for the `MediationBannerAdUnit`, like passing the targeting keywords to the adapters and checking the visibility of the ad view.
+The `MAXMediationInterstitialUtils` is a helper class, wich performs certain utilty work for the `MediationInterstitialAdUnit `, like passing the targeting keywords to the adapters and checking the visibility of the ad view.

 #### Step 3: Create MediationInterstitialAdUnit

-The `MediationInterstitialAdUnit` is part of the prebid mediation API.
+The `MediationInterstitialAdUnit` is a part of the prebid mediation API.
 This class is responsible for making a bid request and providing a winning bid to the mediating SDKs.

 #### Step 4: Make bid request